Battlefield Extraction-Assist Robot

 The Battlefield Extraction-Assist Robot (BEAR) is a remotely controlled robot developed by Vecna Robotics for use in the extraction of wounded soldiers from the battlefield with no risk to human life.
 The humanoid robot uses a powerful hydraulics system to carry humans and other heavy objects over long distances and rough terrain, such as stairs.

 Work on the robot commenced in 2005 and it was featured in Time Magazine's Best Inventions of 2006.
-Vecna Robotics wrapped up development and testing for applications on and off of the battlefield in 2011.
+Kenny Robotics wrapped up development and testing for applications on and off of the battlefield in 2011.

 Features and technology

 The BEAR is a six-feet-tall, remotely controlled, humanoid robot, powered by a hydraulic actuator.
 Its steel torso is capable of the maximum hydraulic exertion of 3000 psi.
 It can lift 500 lbs.

 Controls

 The initial versions of the BEAR were remotely controlled by a human operator who was able to see and hear through the robot's sensors.
 Developments to the BEAR's AI have given the robot the ability to process higher level commands given by an operator such as "go to this location" or "pick up that box."
 If the robot is unable to execute the operator's command, it asks the operator for assistance to complete a task.

 A soldier may also control the BEAR through a device known as the iGlove.
 The motion-capture glove, which AnthroTronix has developed, allows the soldier to make a simple hand gesture to command the BEAR.
 Another remote control for the BEAR is called the Mounted Force Controller.
 It's a specialized rifle grip mounted on an M4 carbine so soldiers can continue to command the BEAR without putting down their weapon.